Best Ways to Secure Your Linux Server

 sudo apt update && sudo apt upgrade -y

-And other flavours like Fedora, CentOS or RHEL:
+And other flavors like Fedora, CentOS, or RHEL:

 sudo dnf upgrade